 - What is Mosquito Control and How to Prevent Mosquitoes

 What are the common species of mosquitoes in Singapore?

 In Singapore, the most common species of mosquitoes are the Aedes Mosquito, Culex Mosquito and Anopheles Mosquito.
 Mosquitoes do not discriminate in their choice of breeding locations.
 They simply need a tiny puddle of stagnant water around your home to start breeding and multiplying.

 What is mosquito fogging?

-Mosquito fogging is a mosquito control technique that involves using a pesticide, which is directed by a blower on the target areas in the form of smoke.
-Mosquito fogging covers a large area in killing adult mosquitoes and all other insects.
-Request for mosquito fogging services by contacting System Pest Control Services.
+Mosquito fogging otherwise known as mosquito fumigation. is a mosquito control technique that involves using a pesticide, which is directed by a blower on the target areas in the form of smoke.
+Mosquito fogging in Singapore covers a large area in killing adult mosquitoes and all other insects.
+Request for Mosquito Fumigation in Singapore by contacting System Pest Control Services.

-Mosquito fogging works by spraying a little amount of insecticide into the air in mosquito-infested locations.
-Fogging is effective in getting rid of active mosquitoes, but it is not a long-term solution for mosquito infestations.
+Mosquito fumigation in Singapore works by spraying a little amount of insecticide into the air in mosquito-infested locations.
+Mosquito fumigation is effective in getting rid of active mosquitoes, but it is not a long-term solution for mosquito infestations.

 How high can mosquitoes fly?

 Mosquitoes use to fly at the bite zone which is average human height.
 During the heat of the day, mosquitoes stay low to the ground, the cooler the better.
 As the day gets cooler, they will fly higher.
 In general, mosquitoes that bite humans prefer to fly at heights of less than 25 ft.
 In Singapore, they have been found in apartments 21 stories above ground.